jerhoud/zernike3d/README.md

 It also contains 3 standalone programs:

-## zm
+## Shape2Zernike
-zm computes Zernike moments for triangular mesh surfaces given in OFF format.
+Shape2Zernike computes Zernike moments for triangular mesh surfaces given in OFF format.

-## rzm
+## Zernike2Shape
-rzm takes a set of 3D Zernike moments as computed by zm and builds the corresponding shape as a triangular mesh surface in OFF format.
+Zernike2Shape takes a set of 3D Zernike moments as computed by Shape2Zernike and builds the corresponding shape as a triangular mesh surface in OFF format.

-## makeOFF
+## MakeShape
-makeOFF is a little tool to build shapes in OFF format.
+MakeShape is a little tool to build shapes in OFF format.

 ## Installation
-This is made for linux, I have not the knowledge for other operating systems.
+This is made for linux, it seems to work on MacOS.
+It may or may not work on other operating systems including Windows.
+It is written in standard c++-11 and uses std::threads for parallelization.

 1. Clone the repository.
 2. Call `make` in the root directory.
 The Makefile assumes a g++ compiler change the first lines of Makefile to adapt.
 You need a c++11 compiler for this.